 A. Write killer headlines – The headline is your opportunity to tell readers exactly what it is you’re offering in a quick sentence.
 Everything you’re presenting needs to be summed up in this short burst of attention-grabbing information and it needs to be clear and easy to understand.

 B. Clearly state the benefits – The value of your offer is entirely wrapped up in the user’s perceived benefit.
-That means you need to focus on telling them how this product is going to change their life and solve their problems before you begin to tell them what it includes or how to go about downloading it.
+That means you need to focus on telling them how this product is going to change their lives and solve their problems before you begin to tell them what it includes or how to go about downloading it.

 C. Clear CTAs – The right CTA can make or break your landing page, so make sure you’ve got yours dialed in.
 They need to be clear, relevant to your offer, and stand out visually against the rest of the page.

-D. Show intimate knowledge of the customer’s problem – Whatever it is you’re selling, it solves a problem.
+D. Show intimate knowledge of the customer’s problem – Whatever it is you’re selling; it solves a problem.
 You need to set up the problem scenario for them to showcase your intimate knowledge and understanding.
 After all, if you don’t know their problem, how can you solve it?
 It shows people that you may actually be able to help since you know so much about what doesn’t work.

 E. Tell your story – Your personal experiences with an issue or problem are very powerful.
 Before-and-after tales are some of the most powerful content that you can include because it shows your firsthand experience with firsthand problems.
 You’ve been there and are where you are now, so you can help others do the same.